KiwiFunk/apollo/README.md

 *   **Optimized for Performance:** By using Astro's island architecture with `client:idle`, interactive components only load their JavaScript when the browser is idle, ensuring the page is responsive immediately.

+## Future Plans

+- **Markdown Editor:** Edit Markdown files and create new ones directly from the webapp.

+- **Postgres Database:** Store data in a proper databse, as opposed to bundled markdown files.

+- **User System:** Expand with a simple Auth System.